Quick access:

 - Existence/justification of research proposal is optional and high level.
 You are not expected to have plausible research proposals in this short amount of time.
 But if you can find one and build your documents around it, it would significantly boost our perception of your work.

-Ex.
-Reviewer (us) of your document has questions about the content quality where topics are not represented clearly enough.
-“Intentional exclusions” of certain research directions found and provided by the authors (you) would show their understanding of the topic is strong but there are slight problems in expressing.
-Result: “Content quality” 6 pt -> 10 pt.
+Example: Reviewer (us) of your document has questions about the content quality, where topics are not represented clearly enough.
+“Intentional exclusions” of certain research directions found and provided by the authors (you) would show their understanding of the topic is strong, but there are slight problems in expressing.
+Result: “Content quality” 6 pt → 10 pt.

 Peer Review Document

-A peer-review document is free-form and should contain answers to predetermined questions.
-These questions with details have been provided in the respective Moodle submission page.
+A peer-review document is free-form and should contain answers to the predetermined questions given below.
+The focus of this exercise is:

 - to expand your knowledge of the domain,